-The City of Austin's Watershed Protection and Development Review Department is considering the use of an inactive rock quarry adjacent to Little Bear Creek, a tributary of Onion Creek, as a means or recharge enhancement to the Barton Springs segment of the Edwards Aquifer.
+The City of Austin's Watershed Protection and Development Review Department is considering the use of an inactive rock quarry adjacent to Little Bear Creek, a tributary of Onion Creek, as a means of recharge enhancement to the Barton Springs segment of the Edwards Aquifer.
 The intent of the additional recharge is to augment flow at Barton Springs.
 The City of Austin, LCRA, and Barton Springs Edwards Aquifer Conservation District entered into an interlocal agreement in 2011.
-There was no activity on this project by the Water Partnership in 2012.
+City staff worked on a draft water right application for the recharge project and, in August 2013, staff from the City and from LCRA met with TCEQ Water Permitting Division staff for a pre-application meeting.
+LCRA and the City are working together to address follow-up items raised by TCEQ staff, including additional surface water modeling.